seoClarity Research Study

 On May 30, 2024, however, Google released an AIO pullback announcement stating that they made over a dozen technical system improvements to address concerns over "odd, inaccurate, or unhelpful AI Overviews."

-As of December 2024, the results have flipped, with AIOs appearing for 4.6% of desktop keywords and 3.9% of mobile keywords.
+As of January 2025, the results have flipped, with AIOs appearing on desktop searches roughly 30% more than mobile searches.

 Some additional background on these results: